.

 woeful.adjective

-deplorably bad or wretched.(woeful errors in judgment; woeful treatment of the accused; woefully inadequate wages to support oneself, much less, a family); affected by or full of woe; mournful; causing or involving woe (one can be so sure he's right and be woefully wrong as Paul was)
+deplorably bad or wretched.(woeful errors in judgment; woeful treatment; woefully inadequate wages to support oneself, much less, a family); affected by or full of woe; mournful; causing or involving woe (one can be so sure he's right and be woefully wrong as Paul was)

 woefully.adverb